Netronome/virtio-forwarder/doc/README.rst

 	  - kvm
 	* - | VIO4WD_CORE_SCHED_ENABLE
 	    | Use dynamic CPU load balancing.
 Toggle flag to enable the CPU
-	      migration API to be exposed. vio4wd_core_scheduler requires this option to function.
+	    | migration API to be exposed. vio4wd_core_scheduler requires this
+	    | option to function.
 	  - true or false
 	  - false
 	* - | VIRTIOFWD_CPU_PINS
 	    | Relay CPU pinnings.
 A semicolon-delimited list of strings
-	      specifying which CPU(s) to use for the specified relay instances.
+	    | specifying which CPU(s) to use for the specified relay instances.
 	  - <vf>:<cpu>[,<cpu>]
 	  - None
 	* - | VIRTIOFWD_DYNAMIC_SOCKETS
 	    | Enable dynamic sockets. virtio-forwarder will not create or listen
-	      to any sockets when dynamic sockets are enabled.
-Instead, socket registration/deregistration must ensue through the ZMQ port control client.
+	    | to any sockets at initialization while VIRTIOFWD_DYNAMIC_SOCKETS
+	    | enable.
+Instead, socket registration/deregistration must ensue through
+	    | the ZMQ port control client.
 	  - true or false
 	  - false
+	* - | VIRTIOFWD_VHOST_CLIENT
+	    | Enable vhost client mode. vhost-user will no longer create sock files
+	    | while VIRTIOFWD_VHOST_CLIENT enable, and will actively connect to the
+	    | sock files created by server mode virtio device.
+	  - true or false
+	  - true

 Adding VF Ports to Virtio-forwarder
 ===================================
-virtio-forwarder implements different methods for the addition and removal of VFs and bonds.
-Depending on the use case, one of the following may be
+virtio-forwarder implements different methods for the addition and removal of VFs.
+Depending on the use case, one of the following may be appropriate:
-appropriate:

 * **ZeroMQ port control** for the purpose of manual device and socket management at run-time.
 Run ``/usr/lib[64]/virtio-forwarder/virtioforwarder_port_control.py -h``